 A recent archaeological entry in Wikipedia concurs.

-Having established that the Cove in the middle of Avebury's Northern stone ring is rectangular, we next wanted to know the distance between Covestone 1 and the extant Covestone 3 - and do so without resorting to an archaeological excavation to determine the position of the hole in which Covestone 3 once stood.
+Having established that the Cove in the middle of Avebury's Northern stone egg is rectangular, we next wanted to know the distance between Covestone 1 and the extant Covestone 3 - and to do so without resorting to an archaeological excavation to determine the position of the hole in which Covestone 3 once stood.
 Fortunately, we only had to estimate this distance to the nearest Megalithic Yard.
 (32.664 imperial inches / 0.83 metres)

-The Tee-square was sat on the grass and once more up against the inner face of the Backstone.
+Our Tee-square was sat on the grass and once more up against the inner face of the Backstone.
 And with the help of a friendly day-tripper from Dudley, we positioned the T-square, by common consent, to be in the middle of the stone.
 A measurement was then taken from the inner face of Covestone 1 to the Tee-square of sixteen feet six inches.
 This figure was doubled to obtain a distance between Covestones 1 and 3 of thirty-three feet, which converts to 12 Megalithic Yards.

 Next, we estimated the distance from the inner face of the Backstone to the centre of Covestone 1.
 This was four megalithic yards -- which, when doubled -- gave eight in all.